DHUniWien/stexaminer/README.md

     http --json POST http://127.0.0.1:8000/calc-items/ < requests/03_findClasses.json
 Stexaminer will return the calculation result in json format

-Usually the requests are sent from stemmaweb to texaminer.
+Usually the requests are sent from stemmaweb to stexaminer.

 If you are running the stexaminer testing client, you can make the following requests to test stexaminer's functionality:
     curl -X POST http://localhost:8001/request/01_findGroupings